Skip to content

 Intervertebral Disc Disease (IVDD) in Dachshunds

-An extremely common health issue in dachshunds affecting up to 25% of the breed, IVDD occurs when the shock-absorbing discs between the bones of the spine degenerate early on in life.
+An extremely common dachshund health issue affecting up to 25% of the breed, IVDD occurs when the shock-absorbing discs between the bones of the spine degenerate early on in life.
 The once fluid-filled discs become calcified, eventually herniating and rupturing.

 The resulting bulge pinches the spinal cord, causing significant neurological problems in dachshunds, depending on where the affected disc is located.
 For example, a herniated disc in the neck will cause weakness in all four limbs, but if the disc is located further down the back, only the rear limbs will be affected.

-Depending on the severity of your dachshund’s disease, your veterinary neurologist will recommend either medical management or surgery.
+Depending on the severity, your veterinary neurologist will recommend either medical management or surgery.
 When diagnosed and treated early, the prognosis is generally excellent, although relapses are possible.

 dachshund after IVDD surgery